John O'Meally: The hunt for the gold escort robbers

 Unbeknownst to Pottinger at that stage, his captives' names were Charles Gilbert and Henry Manns (one of the escort robbers).
 The man who got away was Johnny Gilbert, another of the escort robbers and brother of Charles.
 After his escape Gilbert rode hard for the Weddin Mountains to gather a party to rescue his brother and Manns.
 The gang gathered weapons, mounted fresh horses and rode through the night to Sproule's 'Timoola' station, where Gilbert judged they were ahead of the police and their prisoners.
 The bushrangers secured two women and a couple of travellers at the station and waited for the police to arrive.
 As Pottinger's party, with their captives, approached 'Timoola' homestead, with Sergeant Lyons in the lead, three or four men suddenly rushed from the dense scrub beside the road.
 The men had blackened faces and red caps, "each armed with a double-barrelled gun and a brace of revolvers".
 They called out "bail up" and began firing.
 Pottinger and Mitchell, in the rear, were set upon by three others, similarly attired.
-Lyons' horse was struck by a ball and reared up, unseating the rider, and galloped into the bush with Lyons' revolver attached to the saddle.
+Lyons's horse was struck by a ball and reared up, unseating the rider, and galloped into the bush with Lyons's revolver attached to the saddle.
 Three men rushed forward and released the prisoners.
 Pottinger and Mitchell returned fire, but against overwhelming odds and disciplined gunfire from the bushrangers, they began to retreat back along the road.
 With their ammunition "all but expended" Pottinger and Mitchell galloped back to the station they had left earlier, in possession of the recovered gold.
 The bushrangers had been temporary restrained from pursuing them; their horses, tied to a nearby paling fence, had taken fright during the gunfight and ran off into the bush.
 By the time they returned to 'Timoola' that evening, the bushrangers were long gone.
 They were heartened to find that Lyons had managed to escape into the bush and was uninjured.